phillipesa/SqlServerCiCdSamples/README.md

 * [.NET Foundation](#net-foundation)
 * [License](#license)

-This repo contains the code to build the .NET runtime, libraries and shared host (`dotnet`) installers for all supported platforms, as well as the sources to .NET runtime and libraries.
+This repo contains the code to Implements continuous deploy and delivery for sql server using sql server project in Visual Studio

 ## What is .NET?